 When was the last time you analyzed your unit economics?
 Also known as the economics of one.

-What is unit economics?
+What are unit economics?

 If you boil down any business, at the end of the day your financials are the sum of transactions within a period of time.
 You’re selling something to somebody.
 Not quite as complex as it sounds, unit economics is the concept of selling one thing.
 Or, the value each item generates for your business.
 It is a simplified way to get a grasp on your profitability.